New Customer FAQ’s

 Q9.
 What is the homeowner’s responsibility?

 A9.
-The homeowner is responsible for maintenance and repair of the service from the connection at the collection main (typically in the street) to the building.
+The homeowner is responsible for initial construction and ongoing maintenance and repair of the service from the connection at the collection main (typically in the street) to the building.

-A11.
-The purpose of the NUFF charge is to cover the cost to transport and treat wastewater.
+A10.
+The NUFF is a one-time fee paid by the property owner at the time of connection of a new service lateral to the collection line.
+It grants the property owner the right to discharge sewer to the collection system.
+The purpose of the NUFF is to cover the sewer district’s cost to convey and treat the wastewater.
 Building new pipes, pump stations and treatment plants is expensive.
 The NUFF ensures that the cost of infrastructure is distributed to customers fairly and helps make sure that “growth pays for growth.”

 Q12.
 Does the NUFF cover construction costs?